 The ShoreWare SoftPhone is a Web-based application running from the ShoreTel server.
 The SoftPhone can be launched either from a URL supplied by the administrator or through Personal Call Manager.
+The SoftPhone is dependent on the server to start it up, but once launched it is no longer dependent on the server.

 SoftPhone does not support NAT or firewall transversal.
 Problems with the Headquarters server or network connectivity can prevent the page from being loaded.

 From a configuration and management standpoint, the SoftPhone appears to be an IP phone with some limitations.
-User have access to the DTMF keys (0-9, #, \), on hook, off hook, and flash.
+User have access to the DTMF keys (0-9, #, ), on hook, off hook, and flash.